knative-extensions/eventing-kafka/pkg/channel/distributed/receiver/README.md

 and
-[Installing logging, metrics, and traces](https://knative.dev/docs/serving/installing-logging-metrics-traces) for more information on the basic Knative-Eventing concepts behind these features.
+[Installing logging, metrics, and traces](https://knative.dev/docs/serving/installing-logging-metrics-traces) for more information on the basic Knative-Eventing concepts behind these features).
 The default behavior for tracing and profiling is provided such that accessing a tracing server (such as Zipkin), and the debug profiling information, should work as described in those links.
 For example, you might access your zipkin server via